wowool/wowool-nlp-compare/docs/results.md

 # NLP compare

+##  Usage

+To run the tool simply call:

+    python3 -m nlp_compare -e spacy,stanza,googel -l english -p "english,entity" -f tests/data/hyphenation.txt

+* -e, --engines  : The engine you want to compare , currently support for spacy,stanza,google
+* -l, --language : The language to run
+* -p, --pipeline : This is the wowool pipeline.
+* -f, --file : The file you want to run.
+* -a : the list of annotation we want to compare.

+All the sample files are located in test/data/

+**Note** that all the test have been done with google nlp, so if you do not have access just remove it from the *-e* option

 ## Features

 ### Anaphora

 None of the NLP engines except Wowool is resolving the Anaphora.
 In the second sentence of the same text, we see that Spacy, Stanza and Google are missing the anaphora references to: